 In this post, you will learn how to create a simple welcome email series that generates revenue and drives traffic while you sleep.

-What’s a welcome series and why do you need it?
+What is a welcome series and why do you need one?

 A welcome series is a number of emails you send out after a new subscriber joins your email list.